marisguia/qcaERT/README.md

 # qcaERT

  qcaERT provides enhanced robustness tests for Qualitative Comparative Analysis (QCA).
 It is designed for the moment after calibration, truth table construction, and minimization, when the question becomes:

-> How much does this QCA solution depend on my thresholds, cutoffs, cases,
-> sample, or grouping structure?
+> How much does this QCA solution depend on my thresholds, cutoffs, cases, sample, or grouping structure?

-It is build on top of the `QCA` package (Dușa, 2019) workflow, for crisp-set and fuzzy-set analyses.
+Building on the workflow supported by the [QCA package](https://cran.r-project.org/web/packages/QCA/index.html) (Dusa, 2019), qcaERT treats robustness evaluation as an auditable process through a series of comprehensive diagnostics.

 ## What qcaERT helps with